BGDragos/milestone-project-1/README.md

 ### Home page was teste in LightHouse

-  - This page was tested in LightHouse before uploading all the elements
+  - This page was tested in LightHouse before uploading all the elements.
   - All the errors occurred during the tests has been resolved using Developer Tools offered by Google.

 ![LightHouse](https://github.com/BGDragos/milestone-project-1/blob/main/assets/images/indexLighthouse.jpg?raw=true)